Jan-Erik Lundqvist: 35 international titles in 46 finals

 In 1964 he won, among other titles, Italian Open and was ranked number 3 in the world after Roy Emerson and Fred Stolle.

 In 1965 Lundqvist was appointed the best indoor player in the world after winning the National Indoor Championships (now the U.S. National Indoor Tennis Championships), French Open Indoors (1962, 1963, 1966), German Open Indoors, and Scandinavian Indoor Championships (1960, 1963, 1967, 1970).

 Other major championships that Lundqvist won was the British Hard Court Championships in 1965 and 1967, the Pacific Coast Championships in 1962, the South American Outdoor Championships (nowadays the ATP Buenos Aires) in 1962 and the Swedish Open in 1963.

 Grand Slam tournaments

 Lundqvist reached the semi-finals twice (1961 and 1964) at the French Open.
 Both times he lost to the Italian player Nicola Pietrangeli.

 During 1958-1965 the official documentations say that Lundqvist participated 7 times in the French Open, 6 times in The Championships, Wimbledon, 1 time in US Open (tennis) and 1 time in Australian Open.

 Tennis career

-As a tennis player, Jan-Erik was known for his aggressive playing style hitting the ball a long distance in front of the body.
-He had a very good first serve, and he could hit surprisingly hard sliced and totally unreachable stop balls.
+As a tennis player, Jan-Erik was known for hitting the ball a long distance in front of the body.
+He could hit hard sliced and totally unreachable stop balls.
 He had his best successes on clay and indoor courts.
 He had in his strongest form in the beginning of the 1960s with few superiors on clay, defeating players such as Manuel Santana, Nicola Pietrangeli, Fred Stolle, Roy Emerson and Neale Fraser.